10 Signs You Didn't Get the Apartment

 Absolutely!
 As long as you haven't signed a lease, you can inform the landlord or agent you're no longer interested.
 You might lose your application fee, but there's no further obligation.

 There's no one-size-fits-all answer.
 However, in general, a score below 620 can raise red flags.
-We have also found that many apartments ask for a minimum credit of 650, though that can vary widely depending on the area.
+Apartment List has also found that many apartments ask for a minimum credit of 650, though that can vary widely depending on the area.

 In most areas, landlords aren't legally required to disclose reasons for rejection, and they are allowed to reject you for any reason unless it violates fair housing laws (e.g., denying based on race or disability).
 However, it never hurts to politely inquire for feedback.